Current Mailing Address

 Present Activity Status: Working

-Family Status: Married with 2 children
+Family Status: Married with children and grandchildren.

 What path has your career taken since your residency?
 Include military service, private practice, academic career, teaching and research accomplishments.

 have been in private practice since 1974, in

 President of the